lucky-blessed/simple_shell/README.md

 The context of this project is to write a simple UNIX command interpreter.

 COMPILATION
-This shell can be compiled using the gcc command bellow: gcc -Wall -Werror -Wextra -pedantic -std=gnu89 *.c -o hsh
+This shell can be compiled using the gcc command below: gcc -Wall -Werror -Wextra -pedantic -std=gnu89 *.c -o hsh

 TESTING: